TJGaspar/MEAN-MEARN1/README.md

 .
 Check the stock of a certain product:
     -On Postman choose "x-www-form-urlencoded"
-    -Choose Post and insert on the url text-box "localhost:3000/stock/<name-of-the-product>" -Press send
+    -Choose GET and insert on the url text-box "localhost:3000/stock/<name-of-the-product>" -Press send

 .
 Decrease stock quantity of a product: